katyukha/odoo-rpc-client/docs/source/intro.rst

 Near future plans
 ~~~~~~~~~~~~~~~~~

--  Add support of JSON-RPC and refactor connection system to make it
-   extensible (now only XML-RPC is supported)
 -  Better plugin system which will allow to extend API on database,
    object, and record levels
 -  Django-like search and write API implemented as plugin